Chapter 13 : About Time

 “And I was being nice, actually,” said Sirius.
 “I considered the Nose-Hair Lengthening Jinx for Derrick, but decided on the eyebrow one instead.”

-Sirius split off from the group and said, “I’ll catch up with you guys later, I’m going to stop by the hospital wing.”
+Lily Evans spared them a curious glance as she continued walking down the corridor, and Sirius made a gagging noise and then turned to Remus and Peter.
+“I’ll catch up with you later, I’m going to stop by the hospital wing.”

 I snorted and rolled my eyes.
 As silly as that interaction had been, it seemed the barrier that had arisen in our friendship was finally gone, now that that we were teasing one another again.
-Sirius turned back around and continued walking, and I looked over at Mandy, who was regarding me with a suspicious, calculating expression.
+Sirius turned back around and continued walking, and I wolf-whistled after him.
+When I looked back at Mandy, she was regarding me with a suspicious, calculating expression.

 “Why are you looking at me like that?”
 I asked her.

-“Well it was great to see you all again,” said James.
-“I would say I’d see you later today, but the Gryffindor Quidditch team has practice after dinner so we can win the Quidditch Cup again this year.”
+“Well it was great to see you all again,” said James, who was now disentangled from Vivian but still holding her hand.
+“I would say I’d see you later today, but the Gryffindor Quidditch team has practise after dinner so we can win the Quidditch Cup again this year.”
+He looked at Vivian again, and she smiled.

-“Better practice hard, because your team didn’t do so well against Slytherin…” I said with a grin.
+“Better practise hard, because your team didn’t do so well against Slytherin…” I said with a grin.

 “True, but neither of our Beaters fall off their brooms…”

 They laughed.
-“We’ll see you around,” said Remus, and the three of them continued down the hall.
+“We’ll see you around,” said Remus, and he and Peter continued down the hall, followed by James and Vivian.

-“Have a good Quidditch practice, James,” called Mandy.
+“Have a good Quidditch practise, James and Vivian!” called Mandy.

-“Traitor,” I said to her under my breath.
+“Traitor,” I said to Mandy under my breath.

 “I’m just being friendly,” she responded.
 “You know I don’t actually want Gryffindor to do well.”